Subscribe to Our Blog

 People who follow blogs are looking for helpful information for them and a sense of community around a broad topic of conversation that is informative.
 They are not narrowly interested in your company and a blog populated with sales pitches.
 Bloggers will crucify you for this mistake in blogging etiquette.

-Blogging is not a sometime activity.
-You must dedicate significant time for sure and maybe money, if you hire someone to blog for you.
+Blogging is not a sometimes activity.
+You must dedicate significant time for sure and maybe money if you hire someone to blog for you.
 The minimum blogging effort is once a week and that will consume between 2-4 hours every week of your time depending on your skills and the quality of effort you put forth.

 If you plan on hiring someone, then the question isn't how much it will cost, but how much value can you get for the dollars you spend.
 Some people charge $10 to $50 per post and some prefer a monthly fee of $200 and up.